Download the PHP package seboettg/citeproc-php without Composer

 - Run the UnitTests within your IDE

 - Write a test case for your issue.
-My tests are based on the original test-suite.
-You can build custom (human-readable) test cases following the described Fixture layout.
+The tests are based on the original test-suite.
+You can build custom human-readable test cases following the Fixture layout.

 -